michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 12. And to the angel of the church which is in Pergamos, write: These saith he who hath the sharp sword with two edges.

-13. I know thy works, and where thou dwellest, where (is) the throne of Satana; and thou hast held my name, and not denied my faith in those days when my witness was exposed,Or, became a spectacle.
-But, instead of ETHCHAZAITH, spectaculum factus est, the Polyglots read ETHCHARITH AM; " Thou wast in conflict along with my witness, my faithful one." my faithful one, who was killed with you where dwelleth Satana.
+13. I know thy works, and where thou dwellest, where (is) the throne of Satana; and thou hast held my name, and not denied my faith in those days when my witness was exposed,

-14. But I have against thee a little," A few things."-POLYGLOT. because thou hast there those who hold the doctrine of Belam, who taught Balok to cast a stumbling-block before the sons of Israel, to eat that which the sons of idols (eat), and to commit fornication.
+14. But I have against thee a little,

 15. So hast thou who hold the doctrine of the Nikolitu: of it,

 16. in like (manner), repent; and if not, I will come to thee quickly, and will war against them with the sword of my mouth.

 17. He who hath ears, let him hear what saith the Spirit to the churches.
-To him who overcometh will I give to eat of the manna which is hidden; and I will give to him the white stone,Chushbono, rationale.
-Query, a breastplate? and upon the stone a new name written, which no man knoweth but he who receiveth.
+To him who overcometh will I give to eat of the manna which is hidden; and I will give to him the white stone,

-18. And to the angel and churchSo SCHAFF'S text, but not WALTON'S. which is in Thiatiros, write: These saith the Son of Aloha, who hath his eyes as the flame of fire, and his feet like refined brass.
+18. And to the angel and church

 19. I know thy works, and thy love and faith and service; and also thy patience, and thy last works to be greater than the first.

-20. But I have against thee that thou permittest thy wife Izabel, who calleth herself a prophetess, to teach and seduce my servants to commit fornication, and to eat what the sons of idolsWALTON, " To eat the sacrifices of idols." (eat).
+20. But I have against thee that thou permittest thy wife Izabel, who calleth herself a prophetess, to teach and seduce my servants to commit fornication, and to eat what the sons of idols

 21. And I gave her time when she might convert, and she willed not to repent of her fornication.